webplatform/docs/guides/lesser-known_semantic_elements/index.md

 In the following example, the address is contained within the footer paragraph and simply links to another page on the site.
-The extended contact information on the page that this link targets could then have much more detailed contact information, to save repeating it endlessly across the entire site.
+The extended contact information on the page that this link targets could then have more detailed contact information, to save repeating it endlessly across the entire site.

 <syntaxhighlight lang="html5"><footer>